rivue/Gamified-Study-Tool/README.md

         (currently all 4 were in BottomBar.vue) --> (BASICALLY MAKE BottomBar.vue SMALLER)

     general:
+    study tool additions / ideas:

+        - ⭐️ Finish sections + units
+            - ⭐️ Add section to each unit
+        - ⭐️ Delete sections / units / courses (requires entering the name of the unit / course)
+            - ⭐️ Deleting from both DB and pinecone as well
+        - ⭐️ Terms of use / Policy Page legal agreement thing
+            - ⭐️ Look at websites and stuff for this
+        - ⭐️ Friend / invite friends / share features / leaderboard
+            - ⭐️ Should I make them private or public?
+            - ⭐️ Public by default, and add a settings to make them private
+            - ⭐️ For Private, make it so people have to use like an 8 digit invite code that maybe the course owner can set or something
+        - ⭐️ Syllabus to section / unit mapping thing
+        - ⭐️ In creating a new course, add checkboxes for different types of modes (fill-in-the-blank, t/f, mcq, etc…)

+        - ⭐️ For course owner, add a “settings” button maybe to the left  / right of the course name this would enable them to add people / delete people I think? or see users or something for normal users there could be an i-card button used to see course files or something, maybe users could add a note for each unit or something
+        - there could be a button on the game screen that says “review most missed questions” or some equivalent
+        - there could also be “boss missions” mixed in either at the end of units or mixed in randomly with more difficult questions or cumulative review or something other thing:
+        - ⭐️ visibility of different courses? are they all public like quilt or am I trying to form a tight knit group like turbolearn / clash of clans?
+            - default public, creator can toggle private / public both in course creation and after course is created
+        - possibly change outline of course, like maybe make it wrap around to the right, then do a u-turn and wrap around to the left, with the user scrolling up / down
+        ...instead of left / right

-        - add a "scroll to front", "scroll to current", and "scroll to end" feature for map page
+        - ⭐️ add a "scroll to front", "scroll to current", and "scroll to end" feature for map page
             - also, maybe change it to vertical
-        - should not be able to make duplicate unit and section names
+        - ⭐️ should not be able to make duplicate unit and section names
         - fix the fact that refresh is triggering /api/<whatever> three different times
         - add two buttons right next to each other and right above "play"
             1) video button where a manim video is generated about the subject possibly
             2) other resources button where other youtube videos / articles are researched in relation to the topic (grab the resources based on content, not necessarily the name of the section)
-        - add ability to see uploaded files in library and maybe even file preview
+        - ⭐️ add ability to see uploaded files in library and maybe even file preview
-        - add ability to add friends to a course + leaderboard as well
+        - ⭐️ add ability to add friends to a course + leaderboard as well
         - make a constants file for discord links, twitter / x links, any backend urls, etc...
-        - add tips for making a new stepping stone (i.e. make sure it aligns with what you put, etc... )
+        - ⭐️ add tips for making a new stepping stone (i.e. make sure it aligns with what you put, etc... )
         - for short answer, 1) make it one word (for now) and most importantly 2) make sure the exact word is in the other side of the card
-        - fix Aryan's problem with viewing it on his phone
+        - ⭐️ fix Aryan's problem with viewing it on his phone
         - look into adding a resizable area somewhere in your site (like how turbo learn has it) but like people can't change it
-        - add ability to delete library (have to enter its name exactly)
+        - ⭐️ add ability to delete library (have to enter its name exactly)
-        - add check for duplicate room name for the time being - maybe allow it later down the line?
+        - ⭐️ add check for duplicate room name for the time being - maybe allow it later down the line?
         - when you mouse over the popup for the lesson that has the # of lessons / x button, it should not cause the button to hover
-        - improve ui with libraries / courses in library creation screen
-        - add ability to change color of image of courses
-        - remove lesson ids, lesson names, password reset tokens and confirmation tokens from urls and communicate them somewhere else
+        - ??? remove lesson ids, lesson names, password reset tokens and confirmation tokens from urls and communicate them somewhere else
             - make it like duolingo where doing the actual lesson is /learn or something
-        - add page after you finish a game session, but make it have confetti or an animation or something
+        - ⭐️ add page after you finish a game session, but make it have confetti or an animation or something
         - should email / pwd reset tokens be visible via the url or should they be more secret?
         - how long do email confirmation tokens last / how long do password reset tokens last / what do I do when they're done?
         - improve prompt / answer generation
         - fix propfind error thing
-        - add google auth and / or PASSWORD RESET
+        - ⭐️ add google auth

-        - add a slot for an image in each question for reference or description or something - like maybe an image of a bridge or trigonometry or something
+        - (maybe later to make sure it works) add a slot for an image in each question for reference or description or something - like maybe an image of a bridge or trigonometry or something
         - migrate from pinecone-client to pinecone (not really a migration, just a typo I think, shouldn't take too long)
         - possibly fix weird ssl module warning thing when I run the backend
         - reduce bundle (currently @ 261 KiB, want to be ideally below 244)
-        - add support for multiple file upload (possibly)
         - add other routes back in, eventually
-        - remove library difficulty, mentor, language, etc... from db course structure, backend, frontend course creation screen
+        - ⭐️ remove library difficulty, mentor, language, etc... from db course structure, backend, frontend course creation screen
             - note: easy to get rid of in the frontend, but have to remove lots of stuff in backend w/ various function calls and stuff
         - include question prompt generation (e.g. make the answer choices very similar to what you think the user would think so the questions are a little more challenging, etc...)
-        - add default background if you scroll to far (like in main page if you scroll too far down)
+        - ⭐️ add default background if you scroll to far (like in main page if you scroll too far down)
         - change theme / color / name
-        - ability to "star" / "favorite" a course
+        - ⭐️ ability to "star" / "favorite" a course
-        - make footer smaller and look better
+        - make footer even smaller and look better
         - contact image on main sidebar?
         - add about route back in (could be something about how I want to help students study, or I could just not add it back in)
-        - significant ui rehaul *** --> kinnu, duolingo, saved instagram design reels etc..
+        - ⭐️ significant ui rehaul *** --> kinnu, duolingo, saved instagram design reels etc..
             - copy openais font?

         - change gpt 4o-mini to deepseek (deepseek once I test reliable function calling or parsing) or other model for cost
         - eventually look into custom api / llm specifically designed for education or review or whatever
         - *possibly* add a slider to each course based on how lenient the course creator wants the fuzzy string matcher to be (for misspelled words)
-        - improve completion screen a bit
+        - ⭐️ improve completion screen a bit
-        - add support for .txt files for the create library thing
         - clean up minor ui thing with learning nodes (when you click on the popup to play the games, for some reason it still highlights the node)
-        - modify section splitting logic (5 sentences --> 1k characters or 200 words max or whatever.)
         - only fetch most 30 recent factoids, or summary of factoids or something when doing room generation

-        - all the other routes and stuff (terms & policies, buying subscription)
+        - ⭐️ all the other routes and stuff (terms & policies, buying subscription)

     create course (library) page:
-        - add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study
+        - ⭐️ add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study
+            - add support for multiple file upload as well
-        - after user submits something and is waiting, display a loading bar or wheel or something letting the user know that it is generating
+        - ⭐️ after user submits something and is waiting, display a loading bar or wheel or something letting the user know that it is generating

     potential work for rod / calvin / caleb:
-        - let units / sections / courses have spacings / duplicate values as others in db / weird characters / numbers, #($^@{"?}*), etc...
+        - ⭐️ let units / sections / courses have spacings / duplicate values as others in db / weird characters / numbers, #($^@{"?}*), etc...
         - change from rag --> kag
             - very nlp involved + graph stuff, etc...

     game page:
         - break up error checking in frontend for unit creation
-        - implement game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...
+        - ⭐️ implement game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...
         - investigate into what clouds and diamonds in game screen were used for so I can probably use them later
         - remove time from db then remove all references to "timer", "end time" or "starting time" in gameStore.js
         - add possibly a hint button as well (3 hints per question?)